 Going beyond the session

-Today's overview has focused greatly on the pre and in-session activities when it comes to deploying your Hoshin policy.
+Today's overview has focused greatly on the pre and in-session activities when deploying your Hoshin policy.

 That is for good reason.

-By spending time planning and following a process for a Hoshin workshop you are providing your entire organization a foundation to find success with its strategic goals.
+By spending time planning and following a process for a Hoshin workshop, you are providing your entire organization with a foundation to find success with its strategic goals.

 What follows beyond the Hoshin Kanri workshop is simple - executing initiatives that support your goals, measuring these, and learning from successes and failures.

-- Leading Strategy Execution: Strategy Execution comes with great responsibilities and that calls for an even greater leader.
-Strategic leaders are the captain of your organizational ship and this is why they are central to the vessel’s journey.
+- Leading strategy execution: Strategy execution comes with great responsibilities, which calls for an even greater leader.
+Strategic leaders are the captain of your organizational ship, which is why they are central to the vessel’s journey.

-- Download our Hoshin Kanri eBook: Read how Hoshin Kanri is supporting organizations to drive great business results, how two businesses have used the methodology to build their business systems, case studies, and more.
+- Download our Hoshin Kanri eBook: Read how Hoshin Kanri supports organizations to drive great business results, how two businesses have used the methodology to build their business systems, case studies, and more.

 About the author